parsimoni-labs/hacksat-starter/README.md

 - See the [mirage/](mirage/) directory for instructions on how to build and run a basic Mirage unikernel, and a starting template.
 - See the [unikraft/](unikraft/) directory, the same for Unikraft.
+- See [HACKING](./HACKING.md) for a description of what's explicitly in or out of scope for the exploit track, and our proposed reward scheme according to the severity of the discovered exploits.

 The rest of this page documents the general usage of both the [hacksat.dev](https://hacksat.dev) web portal and what capabilities are accessible on-board from unikernels.

+> [!NOTE]
+> Feel free to ask questions by either opening issues on this repository or
+> sending an email to `hacksat@parsimoni.co`.

 ## Getting started